 Limited-length vector types are supported.
-Vectors of length 2 and 4 of any fundamental type can be declared by prefixing the type with .v2 or .v4.
+Vectors of length 2 and 4 of any non-predicate fundamental type can be declared by prefixing the type with .v2 or .v4.
 Vectors must be based on a fundamental type, and they may reside in the register space.
 Vectors cannot exceed 128-bits in length; for example, .v4.f64 is not allowed.
 Three-element vectors may be handled by using a .v4 vector, where the fourth element provides padding.
 This is a common case for three-dimensional grids, textures, etc.

+'''

-''' .global .v4 .f32 V; // a length-4 vector of floats .shared .v2 .u16 uv; // a length-2 vector of unsigned ints .reg .v4 .pred vpred; // a vector of predicates registers '''
+.global .v4 .f32 V; // a length-4 vector of floats .shared .v2 .u16 uv; // a length-2 vector of unsigned ints

+'''